 - Hiring standards

-The University Writing Program of the University of Notre Dame invites applications for the position of Assistant Teaching Professor of Writing and Rhetoric.
-This is a full-time, renewable, non-tenure track position in a dynamic writing program serving undergraduate students.
-The person hired will teach first-year writing, serve as a mentor to graduate student and other instructors, and contribute to the intellectual life of the program.
-Our courses are capped at 14-16 students.
+The University Writing Program at Notre Dame invites applications for the position of Assistant Teaching Professor of Writing & Rhetoric.
+This is a full-time, renewable, non-tenure track position in a dynamic writing program serving an increasingly diverse population of undergraduate students.
+The person hired will teach three sections of first-year writing per semester, serve as a mentor to graduate student instructors, and contribute to the intellectual life of the program.
+Our courses are capped at 16 students.

 Salary: Commensurate with experience

 Application Instructions: The University of Notre Dame is using Interfolio's ByCommittee to conduct this search.
 Applicants to this position receive a free Dossier account.
 Submit application materials to Interfolio at https://apply.interfolio.com/113635.

 Cover letter, CV, and three letters of recommendation are required.

 For more information about the University Writing Program at Notre Dame, visit: http://uwp.nd.edu.

 The University of Notre Dame seeks to attract, develop, and retain the highest quality faculty, staff and administration.
 The University is an Equal Opportunity Employer, and is committed to building a culturally diverse workplace.
 We strongly encourage applications from female and minority candidates and those candidates attracted to a university with a Catholic identity.
 Moreover, Notre Dame prohibits discrimination against veterans or disabled qualified individuals, and requires affirmative action by covered contractors to employ and advance veterans and qualified individuals with disabilities in compliance with 41 CFR 60-741.5(a) and 41 CFR 60-300.5(a).